TApplencourt/IRPy/README.md

 f = NotTrivialFunction(d1=1, d2=5, d3=8, d4=10, d=7)
 assert (f.t == 42)
 ```
 - The program is easy to write (adding a new `property` only require to know about the name of theses implicit parameters);
 - Any change of dependencies will be handled properly automatically.

-But, the same data will be re computed multiple times.
+But, the same data will be recomputed multiple times.
 A simple solution is to use lazy evaluation of these nodes/properties.
-Just use `property_lazy` for doing so
+Just use the `property_lazy` decorator for doing so
 (all these exemple can be found in the [exemple](https://github.com/TApplencourt/IRPy/blob/master/exemple.py) file).

 ```python